 If you’ve found a handful of dermatologists that you’re considering, take a moment to check out their bios (usually posted on their website).
 Look for board certification specifically from the American Academy of Dermatology.

 By viewing their bios, you can also learn about a dermatologist’s specialty.
 Some may specialize in fillers or facials, while others specialize in treating skin cancer or acne.
 Depending on what type of skin issues are most pressing to you as an individual, you’ll want to choose accordingly.

-By scheduling a consultation, you can meet your potential dermatologist and get a feel for his or her mannerisms and abilities while also asking lots of questions about a procedure or issue you’re looking into.
+By scheduling a consultation with our Skin and Vein Centers, you can meet your potential dermatologist and get a feel for his or her mannerisms and abilities while also asking lots of questions about a procedure or issue you’re looking into.
 You may also be able to meet other patients in the waiting room and ask them about their experience with the dermatologist in question.

 During your consultation with a prospective dermatologist, focus on listening.
 The best method is to give a vague reason for your visit and then let them do the talking.
 Perhaps mention the lines on your face or veins that you wish you didn’t have, but don’t go into detail about the methods you’ve researched on your own.
 Instead, listen to how the dermatologist would address the issues and their opinion will give you an idea for how aggressive their treatment methods are and what kind of approach they take to treating those issues.